cgonzalez-2338/FALL_GAME-2338/Game-Review_3.md

 ### Game Title

-The name of the game, subtitle, and the URL or information on how to find the game.
+The Legend of Zelda: The Minish Cap avaliable on Gameboy, Nintendo 3DS, and Nintendo WiiU

 ### Rating

-Insert your own rating.
+★★★★☆
 Example: I rate games from 1 to 5 stars and I give this game a 3 star rating.

 ## Summary